By Edgar R. Batte

 Rose: He called me and we met.
 I liked what I was looking at.
 He had this smile that melted my heart whenever he talked.
 His sense of humour and confidence got me hooked.
 I was shy but I must say the conversation I had with him was good.

-What convinced you she was the woman to commit to?
+What convinced you she was the women to commit to?

-What are some of the acts of kindness she has shown you?
+What are some of the acts of kindness she has showed you?